rails/rails/guides/source/configuring.md

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
-By default tracks everything on autoload paths and is set to `true`.
+By default, tracks everything on autoload paths and is set to `true`.
 If `config.cache_classes` is `true`, this option is ignored.

 * `config.credentials.content_path` configures lookup path for encrypted credentials.